windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 </p>

 I visualized convolutional layer 1 and layer 2.
 I expected the first and second layer has just simple features(e.g. line, edge, curve) and the rear layer has more complex features like texture or entire object.
 [This paper](http://www.matthewzeiler.com/pubs/arxive2013/eccv2014.pdf)(Visualizing and Understanding
 Convolutional Networks) shows that.
 But in my model it wasn't.
 NVIDIA paper also shows slmilar result with me.

-After figuring out the reason, I'll rewrite this part.
+That's because our model is a simple regression model having 1 output.
+After checking from layer 1 to layer 4, I found out that __any layer does not extract more complex features.__

+So far, I knew that every front layer has a simple feature and rear layer has a complex feature.
+It wasn't!!
+This test brought me great information.

 ## Driving